 Note: VO represents the VoiceOver modifier.
 See Use the VoiceOver modifier.

 Navigate to the item you want to move, then press either VO-` (for a window) or VO-Command-` (for an object).

 VoiceOver tells you if an item can’t be moved.

 Move the window or object in one of these ways:

-Up, down, left or right: Press the arrow keys.
+Up, down, left, or right: Press the arrow keys.

 Diagonally: Press the VO modifier with the Up Arrow or Down Arrow key and the Left Arrow or Right Arrow key.
-For example, to move a window diagonally towards the upper-right corner, press VO-Right Arrow-Up Arrow.
+For example, to move a window diagonally toward the upper-right corner, press VO-Right Arrow-Up Arrow.